vuestorefront/vue-storefront/docs/guide/README.md

 Please mind that Service Worker is working only on production mode.
 :::

 For the catalog and store data cache we are using IndexedDB and Local Storage.
-We are also prefetching products from visited categories so once you enter one all of it's products are available offline.
-The mechanism of offline storage is located under core/lin./storage.
+We are also prefetching products from visited categories so once you enter one, all of it's products are available offline.
+The mechanism of offline storage is located under `core/store/lib/storage.ts`.

 We are using some of cached data even while user is online to display the content instantly.
 This is why Vue Storefront is so fast.